TIS-100: Development

 TIS-100 was based on an idea that Zach Barth, the founder and lead game designer of Zachtronics, had years prior.
 The concept was named The Second Golden Age, which was set in the Middle East sometime in the near future, in which the player would program nanobots to be injected into the player-character's blood as to be able to solve various types puzzles akin to Myst.
 One aspect would be the player-character coming across a used electronics store and finding an old computer with corrupted areas, which as they worked to clear up, would discover these corrupted areas contained the core of an artificial intelligence.
 While developing Infinifactory, Barth wanted to try to start work on The Second Golden Age but found the effort, concurrent with Infinifactory, was far too difficult.
 However, he had completed the assembly-language puzzle aspect, and decided to go ahead and refine only that portion as a full game.
 To finish off the game, he worked with Keith Holman to write the language's manual inspired by similar computer manuals of the time, and with Matthew Burns to craft a simple story around the game.
 They used concepts from a Mondo 2000 infographic based on cybertech fashions to write the tongue-in-cheek narrative for the game and manual.

 TIS-100 was released into Steam Early Access on June 1, 2015.
 Barth stated that he took a similar approach to Early Access as with Infinifactory, providing a game that was nearly complete to gain suggestions and improvements and the ability to add more content before releasing the final product.
 Barth estimated that the Early Access phase would last 1–2 months.
 The final version was released on July 20, 2015.
+A mobile port published by Metaversal Studios featuring twenty levels titled TIS-100P was released exclusively for iPadOS on January 8, 2016.